Cooper Kupp Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Recent Performances

-- In last week's matchup with the 49ers, Kupp caught 11 passes for 142 yards and scored two touchdowns.
+- In last week's outing against the 49ers, Kupp picked up 142 yards on 11 receptions while scoring two touchdowns.

+- Kupp has racked up 386 yards over his last three outings (128.7 receiving yards per game) with four touchdowns, hauling in 25 balls on 32 targets.

 Kupp's Los Angeles Teammates